varsis/CMPUT404-assignment-webserver/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle and Chris Pavlicek

 server.py contains contributions from:

 * Abram Hindle
 * Eddie Antonio Santos
+* Chris Pavlicek

+httrequest.py and httpresponse.py contains contributions from:

 * Chris Pavlicek

 But the server.py example is derived from the python documentation